DETAILED ACTION

 Li teaches of:

-lining the inner surface of an air duct with an absorption material (¶ [0046], the lining of acoustic material may also be a lining formed of a porous sound-absorbing material, including, for example, such foams as polyurethane foam and melamine foam, as well as such fibers as polyester fibers and centrifugal glass-wools)
+wherein a surface of the outer wall of the fan cover and/or a surface of the splash-proof plate for forming the flow-guiding passage is provided with an absorption structure for reducing a wind speed (see combination made below, Li teaches of lining the inner surface of a duct with absorption material; ¶ [0046], “the lining of acoustic material may also be a lining formed of a porous sound-absorbing material, including, for example, such foams as polyurethane foam and melamine foam, as well as such fibers as polyester fibers and centrifugal glass-wools”)

 The combined teachings can be modified to meet this/these limitation(s) as follows:

-line all the interior surfaces of 9 of Yang with a soft acoustic material
+line all the interior surfaces of Yang as modified with a soft acoustic material

 Regarding claim 13, the combined teachings teach of the air duct structure according to claim 1, however, the combined teachings fail to explicitly teach: